 Can I Change my PCP?

 You can change your PCP at any time, except if you are hospitalized or in the 2nd or 3rd trimester of pregnancy.

-- Call the Customer Service number on the back of your BCBSTX member ID card.
+Call BCBSTX Customer Service at the number listed on your BCBSTX member ID card.